 Step 1: Issue recognition

-When a new issue appears, issue tracking software springs into action, documenting the problem or ticket and beginning the process of creating a comprehensive paper trail that covers the entire lifecycle of the issue, from recognition to resolution and beyond.
+When a new issue appears, issue tracking software springs into action, documenting the problem or ticket to begin the process of creating a comprehensive, digital paper trail that covers the entire lifecycle of the issue, from recognition to resolution and beyond.

 Step 2: Auto assignment